backtofront/wd_s/README.md

 Because I'm bundled with Gulp, basic knowledge of the command line and the following dependencies are required: either [Yarn](https://yarnpkg.com) or [Node](https://nodejs.org), [Gulp CLI](https://github.com/gulpjs/gulp-cli) (`npm install -g gulp-cli`), and [Bower](https://bower.io/) (`npm install -g bower`).

-### Quick Start

-If you want to keep it simple, head over to [https://wdunderscores.com](https://wdunderscores.com) and generate your `wd_s` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

 ### Advanced

 If you want to set me up manually: